The Malabar Headland Circuit Walk

 Malabar Battery

-The Malabar Battery was built in 1943 as a coastal defence battery, along with other batteries in the Botany Bay area.
+The Malabar Battery, constructed in 1943 as part of the coastal defence system, was one of several batteries established in the Botany Bay area.

 Remnants of the Malabar Battery